NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

 ## Summary

 The project aims to integrate QBFT consensus into Reth.
 The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully compiles without warnings.
 RLP encoding/decoding for all message types has been implemented and unit tested.
-The validation module has been refactored with individual validator components and factories. `ProposalValidatorImpl` has seen significant implementation and testing.
-The core logic and unit tests for `PrepareValidatorImpl` and `CommitValidatorImpl` are also now complete.
-The next major effort involves implementing and testing `RoundChangeMessageValidatorImpl`, and finally the detailed state machine behaviors.
-Subsequent phases will focus on creating an adapter layer to bridge `neura_qbft_core` with Reth's systems, integrating it into the Reth client, and performing end-to-end testing.
+The validation module has been refactored with individual validator components and factories. `ProposalValidatorImpl`, `PrepareValidatorImpl`, and `CommitValidatorImpl` have seen significant implementation and testing.
+The current major effort involves implementing and testing `RoundChangeMessageValidatorImpl`, which has required significant debugging across related components to resolve compilation errors.
+The immediate next step is to verify these fixes.
+Subsequent phases will focus on completing the state machine behaviors, creating an adapter layer to bridge `neura_qbft_core` with Reth's systems, integrating it into the Reth client, and performing end-to-end testing.